 Earlier pre-duel VVT-i 09 models had water pump, ignition coil, and head gasket issues.
 The blown head gasket is actually a direct result of the weak water pump which only lasted around 40-50k miles (64-80km) and water pump failure resulted in damaged head gaskets.
 Now because of the thin design of the cylinder walls, when the water pump goes and the head gasket blows you’ll have to replace the whole block since it can’t be bored.
 You cannot rebuild an engine with damaged cylinder wall surfaces.
 So keep an eye on the cooling system of the older models.

-The duel VVT-i 4.0 V6 engine is a real gem.
+The dual VVT-i 4.0 V6 engine is a real gem.
 Keep an eye on your cooling system and the V6 will deliver many hundreds of thousands of happy miles.
 The automatic transmission can become jerky and experience a harsh “thud” when downshifting.
 In most cases, it has low ATF levels so make sure you top-up and replace transmission oils regularly.
 Also, make sure you inspect and grease u-joints regularly to minimize that V6 “thud”.
 Overall a fantastic engine with a legendary record for performance, off-road ability, and reliability.